 Yoga’s growing popularity with adults is largely due to its ability to benefit people not just physically but mentally too.
 People practice it just as much to de-stress and enhance their wellbeing as to keep fit and improve their flexibility.
 Did you know it can offer similarly brilliant benefits for your children too?

 According to Psychology Today, around 1.7 million children and teens practice yoga.
 This number is growing all the time, with yoga starting to be taught in many schools too.
-Here’s why your family should give kids and tweens yoga a try…
+Here’s why your family should give kids yoga a try…

 1. Yoga helps with children’s attention span and concentration